rdo-infra/puppet-dlrn/README.md

 Specifies the branch for upstream git: `master`, `stable/newton`, etc.

 ####`uid`
 Specifies the UID to use for the worker user.
-Defaults ti `undef`, which means "let the operating system choose automatically".
+Defaults to `undef`, which means "let the operating system choose automatically".

 ####`disable_email`
 Disable e-mails when a package build fails.

+####`mock_tmpfs_enable`
+Enable the mock tmpfs plugin.
+This can override the option set in class dlrn.
+Note this requires a lot of RAM.
+Defaults to `false`.

 ####`enable_cron`
 Enable the cron jobs for this DLRN worker.